 New York State Paid Family Leave #

 Approved in 2016, the New York State Paid Family Leave goes into effect on January 1, 2018.
-Under FMLA, the New York Law guarantees paid time off — up to 12 weeks’ job-protected leave by 2021.
+Under FMLA, the New York Law guarantees paid time off — up to 12 weeks’ job-protected leave.

 For the first year of the program, employees can take up to eight weeks of paid family leave, with a weekly benefit of 50% of the employee’s average weekly wage — capped at 67% when fully phased-in in 2021.

-For more information or assistance on Paid Family Leave for 2021, call
+For more information or assistance on Paid Family Leave, call

 Paid Family Leave Helpline